Slim Jim (snack food): Ingredients

 A 2009 Wired article listed some of the ingredients as beef, mechanically separated chicken, lactic acid starter culture, dextrose, salt, sodium nitrite, and hydrolyzed soy.
 They note that although Conagra refers to Slim Jim as a "meat stick", it resembles a fermented sausage, such as salami or pepperoni, which uses bacteria and sugar to produce lactic acid, lowering the pH of the sausage to around 5.0 and firming up the meat.

 Sodium nitrite is added to prevent the meat from turning gray, and hydrolyzed soy contains monosodium glutamate.

+However, since 2010, pork is a staple ingredient in the "Original" Slim Jim, alongside beef and mechanically separated chicken.

 Varieties

 Slim Jim has launched several spin-off products of its main brand.
 These products are often of higher quality than the original Slim Jim, using premium meats.
 Such products include both tender steak strips and beef jerky.

 The tender steak strips come in three flavors.
 Its companion beef jerky comes in four flavors: an original flavor, two spicy flavors, and one smokin' apple flavor.